iterate-ch/docs/mountainduck/preferences.md

 ## Login Item

 Reconnect after restarting the computer.

-If you choose *Enable Login Item* and *Save Workspace* in *Preferences → General* and do not manually eject the volume prior to reboot it will reconnect after login.
+If you enable *Enable Login Item* and [*Save Workspace*](#save-workspace) in *Preferences → General* and do not manually eject the volume prior to quitting Mountain Duck, it will reconnect after login.

 ## Cryptomator